mkopylec/charon-spring-boot-starter/README.md

     }
 }
 ```
-To use the created interceptor simply set via `CharonConfigurer` API, analogically to other interceptors:
+To use the created interceptor simply set it via `CharonConfigurer` API, analogically to other interceptors:
 ```java
 import static com.github.mkopylec.charon.configuration.CharonConfigurer.charonConfiguration;
 import static mypackage.CustomInterceptorConfigurer.customInterceptor;